WeblateOrg/weblate/docs/devel/reporting.rst

    Number of strings.
 `Source words`
    Number of words in the source string.
-`Source chars`
+`Source characters`
-   Number of chars in the source string.
+   Number of characters in the source string.
 `Target words`
    Number of words in the translated string.
-`Target chars`
+`Target characters`
-   Number of chars in the translated string.
+   Number of characters in the translated string.